gpseal/Web-Development/README.md

 # Web-Development

 ## Assignment Brief
-Build a one page website using vanilla js based on an existing website
+Build a one page website using vanilla js based on an existing site.

 Live website can be viewed at: